Performant-Labs/atk_demo/README.md

 ```
 [OK] Automated Testing Kit - Demonstration applied successfully
 ```
-Clear the cache (`drush cr`) and visit the site.
-See the documentation for instructions on running Cypress or Playwright tests.
+Visit the site.
+See the ATK documentation for instructions on running Cypress or Playwright tests.